 However, complex pricing plans for its existing environment led ITU to seek a new operating system provider.

-“We liked the GUI for SUSE Manager so much, we now use it to manage our entire server infrastructure,” said Hakan Velioğlu.
+“We liked the GUI for SUSE Manager so much, we now use it to manage our entire server infrastructure,” says Velioğlu.
 “SUSE Manager gives us the power to centrally administer hundreds of servers at once, which helps keep overall administration workload manageable.”